cardano-foundation/developer-portal/docs/get-started/cardano-cli/withdraw-rewards.md

 ---

 :::tip
-In order to accommodate the integration of the Conway era, which significantly differs from all previous eras, cardano-cli has introduced `<era>` as a top-level command, replacing the previous `<era>` flags.
-For instance, instead of using era-specific flags like `--babbage-era` with commands such as `cardano-cli transaction build --babbage-era`, users must now utilize the syntax `cardano-cli babbage transaction build <options>`.
+To integrate the Conway era, which differs significantly from previous eras, `cardano-cli` has introduced `<era>` as a top-level command, replacing the former `<era>` flags.
+For example, instead of using era-specific flags like `--babbage-era` with commands such as `cardano-cli transaction build --babbage-era`, users must now utilize the syntax `cardano-cli babbage transaction build <options>`.
 :::

-### Query the stake address balance:
+## Querying the stake address balance

-Let's check if we have some rewards to withdraw:
+First, check if you have some rewards to withdraw:

 ```shell
 cardano-cli babbage query stake-address-info --address $(cat stake.addr)